Engielolz/imasimgbot/README.md

 The other dependencies (like uuidgen) should come with your Linux distro.

-## Setup
+## Install

-Like the aforementioned 765coverbot, this is intended to be ran on an always-on system behind a router.
-This does not require direct internet access and ideally the server shouldn't have it.
+Please see the [quick start guide](docs/qsg.md) for instructions on how to use the bot.

 The bot can be installed with these commands (as root):

 1. Go to `/usr/local/bin` and `git clone` this repository

-2. Create the data directory and [its required structure](docs/structure.md).

-   1. You can verify the data structure is correct with the `./imgverify.sh` script.

-3. Run the main script with the init-secrets parameter and provide all the individual bots their Bluesky handle and app password:

-   `./imasimgbot.sh init-secrets`
+2. Add your images and set up accounts in ./data.
+See the [quick start guide](docs/QSG.md) and [structure.md](docs/structure.md) for instructions.

-4. Run `./imasimgbot.sh --install` which will install and enable the bot service
+3. Run `./imasimgbot.sh --install` which will install and enable the bot service

-5. Start the bot with `systemctl start imasimgbot`
+4. Start the bot with `systemctl start imasimgbot`

 To uninstall the bot, stop the bot with `systemctl stop imasimgbot` then run the script as root with the parameter `--uninstall` which will disable and remove the service file.
 Then you can remove the directory `/usr/local/bin/imasimgbot` to fully remove the bot.

+## License

+This project (including bash-atproto) is licensed under the [MIT License](LICENSE).
+PRs welcome, but note that this is hobbyist-grade software. imasimgbot is not recommended for use in safety-critical applications like nuclear power plants, weapon control systems or multimillionaire Japanese idol agencies.
+Well, maybe not that last one...